HR&S offers coaching on research management, innovation, and social enterprising in Sub-Sahara African countries.

 HR&S offer practical strategies and coaching on research management and social enterprising for researchers, innovators and social entrepreneurs in Sub-Sahara African countries.

 Evaluations demonstrate that public resources spent on provision of goods and services by social enterprises represent a more efficient, inclusive, and sustainable way of using resources than alternative methods.
 Consequently, governments and donors can benefit from fostering a strong social enterprising sector integrated in the service delivery system.

 HR&S is a social enterprise.
 Due to our strong presence and understanding of local communities, HR&S is able to reach under-served populations through flexible and innovative business models.

-We are still small and are operating with minimal resources, but we have already achieve a lot.
-We are, together with our sister organisation Action10, operating in twelve Sub-Saharan African countries and have had a positively effect on the lives of 10,000 people.
+We are still operating with minimal resources, but we have already achieve a lot.
+We have RISE Centres in six Sub-Saharan African countries, have links to twleve and have had a positively effect on the lives of 10,000 people.
 We are eager to scale up.

 We also partner with companies, institutions and individuals world wide that are interested in investing in Sub-Sahara Africa.
 The HR&S headquarters is located in Stockholm, and our country offices are located in our target countries.

 HR&S has an honest and transparent win-win agenda that targets social good and financial sustainability for all partners.
 We value transparency and accountability in ethics and in governance.
 We are flexible and act fast on direct needs.
 We face challenges and learn our lessons.
 We have love and we have care, we do not judge and we are resilient in case of mistakes.

 We work in close partnership with local stakeholders in Sub-Saharan African countries.
 We share input, responsability and benefits equally with our partners.
 We build our ties based on truth, trust and accountability.
 We collaborate with hard-working and ambitious social entrepreneurs and aim to be on our tip-toes for them, as they are doing their best for us.
 All team-members honour and respect each other.